hayeaso/MUMOts/README.md

 *	Use STS and Pivital Server
 *	Import as a Maven Project
 *	Need to connect to MySQL.
+*	In the build path, change JRE to JDK
 *	Right Click-->Maven--> Update Project
 *   Right Click-->Run As--> Maven Clean
 *   Right Click-->Run As--> Maven Install

-*	The user name and password are 1,1 and 2 2 if you get the previous database.
+*	The user name and password area admin, admin and dba,dba, coach, coach.

 ## 2 Function
 --------